santotech/santo.tech/source/_posts/js&css.md

 - javascript
 - css
 categories:
-- javascript&css
+- Css
 ---
-#This is a css code snippet
+# This is a css code snippet

 ```css
   #box {